New Zealand bank account number: Format of account numbers

 where B is the bank number (2 digits), b is the branch number (4 digits), A is the account number (7 digits) and S are digits of the suffix (2 or 3 digits).
 Where a bank displays the suffix as two digits, a leading zero is added to pad the suffix to three digits; i.e. BB-bbbb-AAAAAAA-SS becomes BB-bbbb-AAAAAAA-0SS.

 This format allows customers to have a single account number with differing suffixes for multiple accounts of differing types.
 This does not include credit card and loan products.

 Account number prefix

 Bank accounts are prefixed with six digits, two indicating the bank and four which indicate the branch.
 The table below shows which banks are allocated which bank prefix.
 A current list of branches as their associated bank/branch numbers is available for download from the Payments NZ website.

+Transferwise as of 2024 uses bank prefix 04.

 Account number body

 The account body consists of seven digits, right adjusted and padded with zeroes if necessary.
-The last digit of the body is a check digit which can be validated using a modulus algorithm.
+A prefix and account body combination can be validated using a modulus algorithm, but the account body does not include a check digit.